Changissnz/selfinterest/README.md

 recognized in real-time.
 Furthermore, there are cases in which "understanding" is the term used by human beings to refer to another human being's compliance with some matter, typically as a social relation.
-This definition of this word, in these contexts, is is fit for authoritative settings, where the command structure is what is most important, while any human sentiments are viewed as unseemly, perhaps cause for exploitation of weakness in opportune circumstances.
+This definition of this word, in these contexts, is fit for authoritative settings, where the command structure is what is most important, while most human sentiments are viewed as unseemly, perhaps cause for exploitation of their weaknesses in opportune circumstances.
 Convolution of the qualities of a human being's from-oneself, as-is, and what-is produces mixed meanings from comprehending that human being.
 The proof of this statement is not done through this writing.
-However, there are plenty of examples in literary and film that have used this kind of convolution to exemplify the gray-like morality of human beings, how human beings are a subject of their environment and must constantly be one with nurture instead of the nature that is a great part of their social construct they call "civilization", how the "serf" is actually a superior fighter and
+However, there are plenty of examples in literature and film that have used this kind of convolution to exemplify the gray-like morality of human beings, how human beings are a subject of their environment and must constantly be one with nurture instead of the nature that is a great part of their social construct they call "civilization", how the "serf" is actually a superior fighter and